vircadia/vircadia-docs-sphinx/docs/source/developer/interface/command-line-parameters.md

     --runserver

+Port to listen on.
 (Needs clarification!)
-Port to listen on

     --listenPort=<port>